antoniodevcenter/MarvelChallenge/README.md

 ### Architecture for API calls

-There are only two different API calls, one for get a list of characters (in this case the ones that start with the selected letter) and other for get the detail of a selected character.
+There are only two different API calls, one for get a list of characters (in this case the ones that start with the selected letter) and other to get the detail of a selected character.
 In the first one should be only the most important data of each character to make the request ligher, but the call returns all the information of all the characters in the result.
 With this, the second API call could be not necessary but I use it according to the description of the task.

 There are three classes used in the logic of API calls: